-A steamfitter can get certified, which is a formal validation of their knowledge and abilities, by successfully completing a steamfitter training program and passing a certification exam.
+A steamfitter can get certified, which is a formal validation of their knowledge and abilities, by successfully completing a steamfitter or pipefitter training and passing a certification exam.
 A steamfitter who has earned certification has proven they have met industry standards and have the skills and knowledge necessary to carry out the jobs in an efficient and safe manner.

-Different certificates are available depending on the jurisdiction and the particular sort of work that steamfitters do.
+Different steamfitter certifications are available depending on the jurisdiction and the particular sort of work that steamfitters do.
 For instance, the United Association (UA) in the United States offers credentials like Certified Welder (CW), Certified Pipe Fabricator (CPF), and Certified Medical Gas Installer (CMGI), among others.
 These credentials bolster a steamfitter’s credibility and employability by attesting to their proficiency in a particular steamfitting area.

 Steamfitters must be certified in several jurisdictions in order to operate on particular projects or in particular industries.
 For instance, in order to adhere to building rules and safety laws, steamfitters employed on significant industrial projects or government contracts may be required to possess certain credentials.

 A steamfitter career needs reputation and credibility.
 It demonstrates that they have finished a demanding training course, have current knowledge, and have successfully passed a standardized exam.
 In a crowded steamfitter job market, this can make steamfitters stand out and win the respect of customers, employers, and coworkers.